coughingmouse/Korean-Romanization/README.md

 ### Misc.
 * Halfwidth font is strongly preferred.
-* ⟨f⟩, ⟨r⟩, and ⟨x⟩ are not used for the transcription/transliteration of Mordern Korean.
+* ⟨f⟩ and ⟨x⟩ are not used for the transcription/transliteration of Mordern Korean. ⟨r⟩ not used for transliteration.
 ______

 ## Full specifications